sunlightlabs/django-mediasync/README.rst

 Serving media remote (S3/Cloud Files) or locally
 ------------------------------------------------

+By default, media will be served locally when *DEBUG* is True, from the remote when *DEBUG* is False.

-The media URL is selected based on the *SERVE_REMOTE* attribute in the *MEDIASYNC* dict in settings.py.
+The media URL that is selected can be forced with the *SERVE_REMOTE* attribute in the *MEDIASYNC* dict in settings.py.
 When *True*, media will be served locally instead of from S3.

 ::